 The temple is never too crowded.
 It is surrounded by bushy forests all around and a guided tour here is most recommended.
 Beware as there are many touts acting as guides near the temple.

 Hiring one would set you back by 50 INR | Not even a dollar.
 Make sure you drop by!

 It is ardently believed that god really resides in the Bankey Bihari Temple that is thronged by thousands of visitors on a daily basis.
 There are a number of vendors outside the main temple complex selling garlands and sweets to offer to the deity.

 To experience the real mood of Vrindavan, a visit to Bankey Bihari temple is a must.

 Sample Mouth-Watering Lassi

 If there’s one thing even those with an aversion to sweet stuff cannot resist, it is perhaps some ice cold lassi at the heart of Vrindavan.

-The market near Shri Banke Bihari Ji Mandir is known for it’s savoury selection of snacks, from pav bhaji to chaat.
-But the lassi take away the cake for being the king of the good stuff!
+There’s a market near Shri Banke Bihari Ji Mandir known for it’s savoury selection of snacks like pav bhaji, chaat, etc. But the lassi take away the cake for being the king of the good stuff!
 Super thick, creamy and with some cream on top for good measure, a lassi in Vrindavan is an experience!

 Street food is an intrinsic part of Vrindavan’s cultural experience.
 The best part is you don’t have to shell out big bucks to experience the culinary landscape of the town.
-Try out the mouthwatering tikki, pyaz kachori and an array of Indian sweetmeats including rabri, faluda, kheer and malpuas.
+So, you must try out the mouthwatering tikki, pyaz kachori and an array of Indian sweetmeats including rabri, faluda, kheer and malpuas.

 Disclaimer: This trip was made possible by WranglerDenims.
 All opinions are our own.